Built for a future of megastorms where ‘waterproof’ is not enough.

 - Fitted with a watertight chest pocket

 The Waterfallproof Puffer is designed to combat the megastorms of the future, where crazily intense rainfall and snowstorms become the norm.
-Highly waterproof to over 40,000mm, water can’t even stick to the outside of the jacket.
-It comes with a watertight chest pocket that we borrowed from scubadiving gear.
+Engineered with self-drying nanotechnology and an intelligent waterproof membrane, water can’t even stick to the outside of the jacket.
+It comes with a watertight chest pocket that we borrowed from scuba diving gear.
 And the insulation is embedded with aerogel – the lightest solid material in the world – to keep you warm down to -40°C.

 Water rolls off the outside like a lotus leaf

 The outside of the Waterfallproof Puffer mimics one of nature’s most brilliant pieces of engineering – the lotus leaf.
 Over millions of years the lotus leaf has adapted to life constantly surrounded by water.
 Although the surface of each leaf looks completely flat, it’s covered with a complex landscape of microscopic bumps which helps it stay clean and dry.

 The outside of the Puffer mimics one of nature’s most brilliant pieces of engineering, so water simply rolls off it.

 When a drop of water lands on a normal flat surface, it sticks easily and quickly begins to absorb.
 But when water hits the surface of the lotus leaf, it can only balance on the peaks of the tiny bumps, so it simply rolls away with any movement or breeze.
 The outside layer of the jacket replicates the leaf’s microscale bumps using Schoeller’s nanosphere® technology.
 The bumps are completely imperceptible to the naked eye, but allow the jacket to resist water, oil and dirt.
 So you can simply shake your jacket dry.

 An intelligent membrane keeps you warm and dry